Fiskerton cum Morton

-Over the Christmas Period we supported Framework, a local charity that provides support for homeless people in Nottinghamshire, and 'Bungoma Calling', a charity which supports the St Dorcas orphanage in Kenya, which Rev'd Phil has special links with.
-We have recently sent a cheque for £250 to each of these very worthwhile causes.
+We are currently supporting the Newark Emmaus Trust, a local charity that supports young homeless people, and 'Bungoma Calling', a charity which supports the St Dorcas orphanage in Kenya, which Rev'd Phil has special links with, and have recently sent money to 'Framework' the Nottinghamshire charity that supports homeless and vulnerable individuals in the area

 St Denis Church